Carbonate platform: Gallery

 "Shallowing upward" cycle in the Aganane Formation of the high Atlas (Morocco).
 Algal dolomitized laminations on top.

 "Shallowing upward" cycles in the lagoonal Lias of the Musandam Peninsula.
 (N-Oman).

 "Shallowing upward" liassic cycles arranged in decametric sequences, Musandam Peninsula, (N-Oman).

 "Shallowing upward" cycle in the Middle Jurassic (Saghtan form.) of the jbel Laghdar Range (Oman).

 Desiccation figures on top of a regressive sequence; Aganane Formation, High Atlas, Morocco.

 Ammonites and belemnites washed over a supratidal surface (calcretes and "teepees"); Aganane Formation of the High Atlas, Morocco.

 Hurricane breccia cemented (early diagenesis) at the surface of a bed, top of a regressive, metric, sequence.
 Aganane Formation, High Atlas.

 Vadose ferrugenous pisolites (soil) and coastal (tempestite) sediment with birdseyes in an outer platform environment.
 Aerial diagenesis.
 Aganane Formation, High Atlas, Morocco.

 Meniscus and point contact cement in a marine grainstone with displaced foraminifera (by tide and hurricanes) on the supratidal flat of the middle liassic platform of Morocco.
 Top of emersive cycle.
 Middle Atlas.

 Reworked calcretes concretions from the supratidal environment in a marine (dolomitised) sediment displaced by hurricanes on the inner platform flat.
 Top of emersive sequence.
 Aganane Formation, High Atlas, Morocco.

 Stalactitic cement in sediment from the supratidal zone, vadose environment, top of "shallowing upward" sequence.
 Aganane Formation, High Atlas.
 Thin section.
 L = 0.3 mm.

 Giant dinosaur tracks (sauropod) on top of a regressive sequence, Aganane Formation, High Atlas, Morocco.

-Vadose stalactitic cement filling an horizontal cavity in a marine coastal sediment, outer platform.
+Vadose stalactitic cement filling a horizontal cavity in a marine coastal sediment, outer platform.
 Birdseyes in the allodapic (tidal or tempestite) grainstone point to an aerial diagenesis.
 Aganane Formation, High Atlas, Morocco.

 Autocyclic filling (metric to hectometric) sequences in the Middle Liassic lagoon, South (Todhra) of the Aganane Formation, High Atlas, Morocco.

 "Teepee" structure, due to increasing sediment volume by dolomitisation on the inner platform supratidal flat.
 Top of emersive cycle.
 Middle Lias, Aganane Formation, High Atlas.

 Quaternary to recent equivalent of a "shallowing upward sequence", cores in a Tunisian "chott", intertidal laminations in yellow.

 Recent "teepee" structures in a Tunisian salt lagoon, "chott".

 Recent equivalents of "shallowing upward sequences", cores in a Tunisian salt lagoon, "chott".

 Top of a regressive sequence with algal laminations (yellow) and crystallised gypsum, salt lagoon "chott", Tunisia.

 Eolian bioclastic (calcareous algae and porcellaneous foraminifera) sand dune on Tunisian shore.